After Burner: Development and release

-One of the biggest challenges the team had to overcome was researching and implementing sprite and surface rotation, which for the time was considered a milestone in video games.
-The team also struggled with creating the smoke trails made by firing missiles, seeing several tweaks and revisions as development progressed.
+The game developers created several ground-breaking techniques, including for sprite and surface rotation and the smoke trails made by firing missiles.
 Unlike their earlier game Out Run, which featured real-world locations in its levels, Suzuki lacked the time to visit any specific places or landmarks, so he and his team made up their own stage settings.
-Suzuki toyed with the idea of having the Soviet Union as the antagonists to potentially increase sales in the west, but decided against it later on after struggling to tie it together with the game's level designs and settings.
+Suzuki toyed with the idea of having the Soviet Union as the antagonists to increase sales in the West, but decided against it after struggling to tie it together with the game's level designs and settings.
 The refueling and landing sequences were created to add variety.